Last Updated: April 9, 2015

 Americanan alysis of several research studies found that the stress

 of racism and poverty causes many physiological consequences,

 including increased insulin production and resulting increase of

-Often we discover that we have type 2 diabetes after going to
+Often people discover that they have type 2 diabetes after going

 Diabetes Association and the American Academy of Family Physicians

 recommend a fasting glucose test after age 45, and if normal, every

 3 years thereafter.
 You might want to begin screening earlier if

 you have any of the risk factors above.